umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 ## Summary
 To future-proof Umbraco’s backoffice, we intend to run a three-part process - each with their own RFC.
-1. Standalone UI library (RFC soon - January 2021)
+1. Standalone UI Component library (RFC soon - January 2021)
-2. Defining backoffice API (RFC spring 2021)
+2. Defining backoffice extension API (RFC spring 2021)
 3. Implement backoffice (RFC summer 2021)

 It can be helpful to watch [this umbracoCoffee](https://youtu.be/i0QfgRYj0zQ?t=1681) episode where Filip Bech, CMS Program Manager for Umbraco, introduces  the RFC and the thoughts behind it.